Actindo-AG/Documentation/Tasks/UserInterface/01a_List.md

     Date and time when the task has been done.

 - *Assignee*
-    Person to which the task is assigned.
+    User to which the task is assigned.

 - *Group*
     User group to which the event to which the task is associated is assigned.